Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Feature would like:
-Features we would like is a Store page where merchandise such as music and cloths(eg band t-shirts) can be purchased.<br> Discussed with Mentor he says to leave it out as not needed for this project.
+A feature I would like is a Store page where merchandise such as music and clothes(eg band t-shirts) can be purchased.<br> Discussed with Mentor he says to leave it out as not needed for this project.

 # Credits